zhoupgit/grafana/docs/sources/datasources/mssql/query-editor/index.md

 In **Builder mode**, you can build queries using a visual interface.

-### Dataset and table selection
+### Select a dataset and table

-In the **Dataset** dropdown, select the MSSQL database to query.
-Grafana populates the dropdown with all databases that the user can access.
+In the **Dataset** dropdown, select the MS SQL database to query.

+Grafana populates the dropdown with the databases that the configured user can access.
-Once you select a database, Grafana populates the dropdown with all available tables.
+When you select a dataset, Grafana populates the **Table** dropdown with available tables.

-**Note:** If a default database has been configured through the Data Source Configuration page (or through a provisioning configuration file), the user will only be able to use that single preconfigured database for querying.

-We don't include `tempdb`,`model`,`msdb`,`master` databases in the query editor dropdown.

 ### Select columns and aggregation functions (SELECT)